 Inozyme Pharma is preparing to test the safety and effectiveness of INZ-701 in infants with GACI.
 Given the broad therapeutic applicability of the program, the company may embark on testing the drug in other chronic diseases.

-For links to relevant scientific abstracts/publications, please see below (subscriptions may be required).
+For links to relevant scientific abstracts/publications/newsletters, please see below (subscriptions may be required).

 New perspectives on rare connective tissue calcifying diseases